Dean, College of Humanities, Sciences, & Business, Converse University (Formerly Converse College), 2019-Present

 “Reading The Waste Land with the #MeToo Generation: Boundaries,” Edited by Megan Quigley.
 Modernism/modernity vol. 4, cycle 1, March 4, 2019.

 “Paterson: An Epic in Four or Five or Six Parts” in The Cambridge Companion to William Carlos Williams.
 Edited by Christopher MacGowan.
-Cambridge: Cambridge UP, 2016.
+New York: Cambridge UP, 2016.
 101-114.

 “‘For Having Slept Much the Dead Have Grown Strong’: Emanuel Carnevali and William Carlos Williams,” William Carlos Williams Review vol. 30, No. 1-2, Spring-Fall 2013.
 137-158.